The Master of Public Health (MPH) Program

 Are fellows who are enrolled as part time students in the MPH program required to complete in person credits?

-Yes, Bloomberg Fellows in the MPH program are required to complete at least 16 face-to-face credits as part of their fellowship requirements.
-We believe it’s important for Fellows to meet one another, the Initiative team, and faculty in person, and we provide a stipend to defray travel expenses and other costs associated with the valuable onsite courses and experiences in Baltimore.
+Yes, all Bloomberg Fellows are required to take at least 5 in-person credits in Baltimore as part of their fellowship requirements.
+We believe it is important for Fellows to meet one another, the Initiative team, and faculty in person and experience the Bloomberg School as part of an enriching fellowship experience.

 Can fellowship applicants apply to both the DrPH and the MPH programs at the same time and be considered for both?